cindykandie/portfolio/README.md

 # 📖 [Hello microverse] <a name="about-project"></a>

 - This is a home page created using HTML and CSS.
-With this minimal site, I have been able to learn about linters, githubflow and professional documentation.
+With this minimal site, I have implemented the figma design template 1 by Microverse.
+- I used css flexbox to display my elements correctly
+- added images on the page
+- Put text of various size and color

 ## 🛠 Built With <a name="built-with"></a>